AMWA-TV/info-005/docs/Controller Guide.md

 ### IS-08 Audio Channel Mapping

-> *Controllers use the **IS-08 Channel Mapping API** to indicate the current mapping of audio channel inputs to outputs within a device and allow a User of the Controller to modify these.*
+> *Controllers can use the **IS-08 Channel Mapping API** to indicate the current mapping of audio channel inputs to outputs within a device and allow a User of the Controller to modify these.*

 ### IS-09 System Parameters

-> *Controllers use the **IS-09 System API** to obtain information about the location of system logging servers to which they are able to post their logs.*
+> *Controllers can use the **IS-09 System API** to obtain information about the location of system logging servers to which they are able to post their logs.*

 ### IS-10 Authorization

-> *Controllers use the **IS-10 Authorization API** to enable them to make authorized calls to all other APIs.*
+> *Controllers can use the **IS-10 Authorization API** to enable them to make authorized calls to all other APIs.*

 ### BCP-002-01 Natural Grouping

-> *Controllers use the **BCP-002-01 Natural Grouping** best current practice recommendations to allow them to understand associations between logical groups of NMOS Senders or Receivers.*
+> *Controllers can use the **BCP-002-01 Natural Grouping** best current practice recommendations to allow them to understand associations between logical groups of NMOS Senders or Receivers.*

 ### BCP-003-01 Secure Communication in NMOS Systems

-> *Controllers use the **BCP-003-01 Secure Communication in NMOS Systems** best current practice recommendations to protect the API calls that they make with transport layer security.*
+> *Secure Controllers use the **BCP-003-01 Secure Communication in NMOS Systems** best current practice recommendations to protect the API calls that they make with transport layer security.*

 The NMOS APIs use the HTTP and WebSocket protocols to exchange information between different components of a media network.
 However, unless a method of securing these communications is used, all information exchanged using the NMOS APIs is sent as plaintext.